So you've decided to

 charter a sailboat for your next vacation.
 Now you need to decide where to sail.
 We offer catamarans throughout the

-Caribbean, Bahamas, Tahiti and Tonga.
-We've sailed these areas for the past 16 years
+Caribbean, US, British and Spanish Virgin Islands, St. Martin, and Grenadines.
+We've sailed these areas for the past

 For those who are new to these areas of the world we have included a map to give